EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 This specification builds on EST-coaps {{I-D.ietf-ace-coap-est}} but transport layer security provided by DTLS is replaced, or complemented, by protection of the application layer data.
 This specification deviates from EST-coaps in the following respects:

 * The DTLS record layer is replaced, or complemented, with OSCORE.
-* The DTLS handshake is replaced, or complemented, with the EDHOC key exchange protocol {{I-D.selander-lake-edhoc}} completing the analogy with EST-coaps.
+* The DTLS handshake is replaced, or complemented, with the EDHOC key exchange protocol {{I-D.ietf-lake-edhoc}} completing the analogy with EST-coaps.
 EDHOC can also leverage its support for static Diffie-Hellman keys.
 The latter enables that certificates containing static DH public keys can be used for authentication of a Diffie-Hellman key exchange.
    * The use of a Diffie-Hellman key exchange authenticated with certificates adds significant overhead in terms of message size and round trips which is not necessary for the enrollment procedure.
 The main reason for specifying this is to align with EST-coaps, and reuse a security protocol rather than defining a special security protocol for enrollment. {{alternative-auth}} discusses alternative authentication and secure communication methods.
 * The EST payloads protected by OSCORE can be proxied between constrained networks supporting CoAP/CoAPs and non-constrained networks supporting HTTP/HTTPs with a CoAP-HTTP proxy protection without any security processing in the proxy.